pokt-network/pocket/docs/development/README.md

 Swagger UI is available to help during the development process.

-In order to spin an local instance of it with the API definition for the Pocket Network Node RPC interface automatically pre-loaded you can run:
+In order to spin a local instance of it with the API definition for the Pocket Network Node RPC interface automatically pre-loaded you can run:

 ```bash
 make swagger-ui